-90 years after the famous battle of Passchendaele in Belgium a british team of scientists and archeologists has made a astonishing discovery.
+90 years after the famous battle of Passchendaele in Belgium, a British team of scientists and archeologists has made an astonishing discovery.

 For days the large field has been scanned and investigated with Future I-160 and eXp 4000 by scientist Malcolm Weale.
 In the beginning only a few small military items has been discovered.
 After several days of scanning and searching both devices picked up the entry shaft of the underground bunker.

 The water and clay-filled shaft was a serious challenge for the whole team.
 It took many days to pump out the shaft and make it accessible.
 The team of explorers entered the hidden tunnels for the first time after 90 years.
 For the participants of this excavation it has been a travel back into the time of the World War I. The dugout was preserved very well in its original state.
 In the hallway they found numerous pieces of ammunition, weapons, boots etc. All those items need to be analyzed in detail by the specialists.